symbol/symbol-docs/source/sdk/architecture.rst

 Models
 ======

-The NEM Domain models are, usually, immutable by definition, the developer cannot change its attributes.
-Instead, the developer has to create new Transactions and dispatch them to NEM Blockchain via TransactionHTTP, to change the NEM Blockchain state.
+The NEM Domain models are, usually, immutable by definition.
+The developer cannot change its attributes.
+Instead, the developers have to create new Transactions and dispatch them to NEM Blockchain via TransactionHTTP, to change the NEM Blockchain state.

 Services
 ========